Coldwater Fall Fair

 4. Murals can include additional items (.ie. cotton balls, recycled materials)

-5. Only a first place prize
+5. Only first place will receive a prize

 Judging will be done on look and creativity.